gduvalsc/kairos/README.md

         -it
         --name kairos
         -h kairos
-        -P --privileged -v /sys/fs/cgroup:/sys/fs/cgroup
         -p 4443:443
-        -v /Users/gdsc/Documents/kairos_store/data:/home/agensgraph/data
-        -v /Users/gdsc/Documents/kairos_store/files:/files
+        -v /Users/gdsc/Documents/kairos_store/data:/postgres/data
         -v /Users/gdsc/Documents/kairos_export:/export
         -v /Users/gdsc/Documents/kairos_autoupload:/autoupload
         gdsc/kairos
 ```

 The `KAIROS` container must remain a black box with no user data inside.
 For this, when the container is created, we have to specify (-v option) which directories are mounted within the container to access data.
-4 directories are mounted externally:
+3 directories are mounted externally:
--	/home/agensgraph/data
--	/files
+-	/postgres/data
 -	/export
 -	/autoupload